sagerg/cmd-line-tools/README.md

 Examples:\
 `./lookup -g how to use git` opens Google Chrome and searches "how to use git".\
-`./lookup -s -w www.github.com` open Safari and goes directly to the Github website.\
+`./lookup -s -w www.github.com` opens Safari and goes directly to the Github website.\
 `./lookup what is valgrind` opens default browser and searches "what is valgrind".\
-`./lookup -help` brings up help doc.\
+`./lookup -help` brings up all the flags that can be used with the program.\
 and `./lookup` just opens "google.com".

 > `./lookup -help` has all the flags for specific browsers.